gaiafabbri/S-C/README.md

 - _plot_cluster_centers(centers1, centers2)_: it takes as arguments the centroids for signal and background clusters, obtained by the clustering algorithm as the mean representation of points within a cluster; it is helpful to focus on the principal features of data
 - _plot_pixel_distribution(signal_image, background_image)_: this function shows the distribution (the histogram) of pixel within the classes, together with the pixel correltation; it looks for pixel correlation and helps to understand differences in the intensity of images
 - _plot_intensity_profile(image_data1,image_data2, axis='row')_: it takes as argument the signal and background arrays; it is the visualization of the intensity profile of images along rows or columns, looking for differnces between signal and background alogn different directions

+The resulting plots show no significant differences between signal and background events; the pixel distribution and the pixel intensity distribution have a comparable behaviour, with some differences due to the intrinsic nature of the data.
+The same can be observed for the intensity profile and the cluster histograms: the two classes are distinguishable, but there is no bias in the distributions that could have affected the training, resulting in an overly simple classification.

 # How to run